fortran-lang/stdlib/doc/specs/stdlib_math.md

 #### Description

-Creates a one-dimensional `array` of the `integer/real` type with fixed-spaced values of given spacing, within a given interval.
+Creates a rank-1 `array` of the `integer/real` type with fixed-spaced values of given spacing, within a given interval.

 #### Syntax